kevin-helliwell/elvui_updater/README.md

 (1) Gets current version number of ElvUI from official github repository via API GET request

-(2) Checks if zip file of current version exists
+(2) Checks if zip file of current version exists already in downloads directory

 (a) If yes, exits program